Getting Started with NUnit

 This tutorial aims at describing the basic practices of using NUnit 3 in TeamCity.
 The test project and script samples can be found here.
 The order of use cases is based on the number of the TeamCity features involved: the first case is the most basic, more complex cases that follow utilize a larger number of features.
 We recommend you familiarizing yourself with all features, finding their advantages and disadvantages, and then decide in favor of one or another.

-To use the TeamCity NUnit build runner, install the NUnit NuGet package on TeamCity agents first using one of the following options:
+To use the NUnit build runner, you need to install the NUnit NuGet package on TeamCity agents via one of the following options:

-For example, you can add a Command Line build step before the NUnit build step which will install the
+For example, you can add a Command Line build step which will install the

 NUnit.ConsoleNuGet package as follows:%teamcity.tool.NuGet.CommandLine.DEFAULT%\tools\nuget.exe install NUnit.Console -version 3.6.0 -o packages